 Break Things Down Into Small Chunks

 Firstly, relieve the pressure by breaking things down into small chunks.
-Yes, you need to have a long-term vision for your business and a marketing mission.
-Keep those in mind but stop focusing on everything you would like to do and take it step-by-step.
+Yes, you need to have a long-term vision and set better goals for your business.
+Additionally, you will need a marketing mission to have at the forefront of your mind.
+However, stop focusing on everything you would like to do and take it step-by-step.
 As you think about where you want your business to be, set achievable marketing objectives that complement your overall business objectives.
+It’s important to focus your attention on Better Marketing, rather than more marketing.

 Hold Yourself Accountable